christopherzc/christopherzc.github.io/_pages/publications.md

 # [Leveraging Past Assignments to Determine If Students Are Using ChatGPT for Their Essays](https://dl.acm.org/doi/pdf/10.1145/3657604.3664707)

 Yuhui Zhao, Chunhao Zao, Rohit Sridhar, **Christopher Cui**, Thad Starner

+TLDR: Traditional ML methods can differientiate between human and LLM generated answers for specific questions given a ground-truth corpus of both human-written and LLM-written answers.

 **Published in**: Proceedings of the Tenth ACM Conference on Learning@ Scale 2024